-Ottawa – In a rally outside the Mexican Embassy in Ottawa today, Unifor members, including two busloads of striking workers from the General Motors Ingersoll plant, expressed solidarity with Mexican workers on NAFTA failures.
+In a rally outside the Mexican Embassy in Ottawa today, Unifor members, including two busloads of striking workers from the CAMI Ingersoll plant, expressed their solidarity with workers in Mexico that NAFTA has failed.

 “When the North American Free Trade Agreement was signed, we were told that it would lift up wages and bring Mexican workers out of poverty and that hasn’t happened,” said Unifor National President Jerry Dias.

 The rally and march, which attracted about 150 Unifor members and allies, began with a moment of silence and an announcement that the union will donate $150,000 to the Mexican Red Cross to help with earthquake relief.

 “We want to show our support, through this tragic time and to help them build a more prosperous future,” Dias said.

 Unifor has played an active role in the renegotiation of NAFTA, calling for the agreement to put the needs of workers and their families first.
 Dias has attended each round of the talks as a member of the stakeholders group offering advice to Canadian negotiators.